Jesus Overturning Tables

-Jesus didn’t overturn tables to be a revolutionary.
-He did it so the Gentiles could worship God.
-Those merchants were literally robbing God of the Gentile worship.
+Jesus didn’t overturn tables to be a revolutionary; He did it so the Gentiles could worship God, as those merchants were attempting to rob God of their worship.

 Matthew 21:12-13